gvwilson/thirdbit/_posts/2021/2021-07-22-knitting-mouse.md

 ---

 My mum would have been 94 today, and my sister would have been 57.
-Mum knit every day for more than 80 years and Sylvia collected toy mice, so I got this.
+Mum knit almost every day for more than 70 years and Sylvia collected toy mice, so I got this.
 I suspect both would have disapproved but secretly been pleased.

 <div align="center">